Economy of ancient Greece: Agriculture

-Up to 80% of the Greek population were employed in the agricultural industry.
+Up to 80% of the Greek population was employed in the agricultural industry.
 Agricultural work followed the rhythm of the seasons: harvesting olives and trimming grapevines at the beginning of autumn and the end of winter; setting aside fallow land in the spring; harvesting cereals in the summer; cutting wood, sowing seeds, and harvesting grapes in autumn.

 In the ancient era, most lands were held by the aristocracy.
 During the 7th century BC, demographic expansion and the distribution of successions created tensions between these landowners and the peasants.
 In Athens, this was changed by Solon's reforms, which eliminated debt bondage and protected the peasantry.
 Nonetheless, a Greek aristocrat's domains remained small compared with the Roman latifundia.

 Crafts

 Much of the craftsmanship of ancient Greece was part of the domestic sphere.
 However, the situation gradually changed between the 8th and 4th centuries BC, with the increased commercialization of the Greek economy.
 Thus, weaving and baking, activities so important to the Western late medieval economy, were done only by women before the 6th century BC.
 After the growth of commerce, slaves started to be used widely in workshops.
 Only fine dyed tissues, like those made with Tyrian purple, were created in workshops.
 On the other hand, working with metal, leather, wood, or clay was a specialized activity that was looked down upon by most Greeks.

 The basic workshop was often family-operated.
 Lysias's shield manufacture employed 350 slaves; Demosthenes' father, a maker of swords, used 32.
 After the death of Pericles in 429 BC, a new class emerged: that of the wealthy owners and managers of workshops.
 Examples include Cleon and Anytus, noted tannery owners, and Kleophon, whose factory produced lyres.

 Non-slave workers were paid by assignment since the workshops could not guarantee regular work.
 In Athens, those who worked on state projects were paid one drachma per day, no matter what craft they practised.
 The workday generally began at sunrise and ended in the afternoon.